Brain and Spinal Cord Tumors

-The common interests of the Brain Tumor Research Program are primary malignant brain tumors of adults and children.
-The scientific goals are to:
+The common interests of Duke Cancer Institute’s Brain and Spinal Cord Tumors disease group are primary malignant brain tumors of adults and children.

-Develop monoclonal antibodies and recombinant DNA antibody fragments reactive with molecular targets, primary brain tumors, and to develop immunoconjugates for brain tumor treatment
+- Developing monoclonal antibodies and recombinant DNA antibody fragments reactive with molecular targets, primary brain tumors, and developing immunoconjugates for brain tumor treatment

-Design and execute Phase I, Phase II, and Phase III clinical trials in primary and metastatic brain tumors in adults and children, based on laboratory discoveries within the Program, and to execute clinical trials for improvement of quality of life in brain tumor patients
+We design and execute Phase I, Phase II, and Phase III clinical trials in primary and metastatic brain and spinal cord tumors in adults and children, based on laboratory discoveries within our program, and also execute clinical trials for improvement of quality of life in brain and spinal cord tumor patients.